jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2.markdown

 kubectl get secret mongo-secret -o jsonpath="{.data['tls\.keycert']}" -n sec-datastores | base64 -d
 {% endhighlight %}

-{% include remember.markdown content="We are assuming that Secrets are stored in Base64 format in the Secret store, which should not happen in a production environment!!".
+{% include remember.markdown content="We are assuming that Secrets are stored in Base64 format in the Secret store, which should not happen in a production environment!!." %}

 And now we need to extend our StatefulSet definition to provide the different TLS parameters: